-Toontown must have more celebrity homes per acre than Beverly Hills.
+Toontown must have more celebrity homes per acre than Malibu or Beverly Hills.
 Goofy built his rickety-looking house just across the plaza from his pals Minnie and Mickey Mouse, and it's open to visitors.

 This house is as "goofy" as its inhabitant.
-Inside the house, you can do all the things kids aren't supposed to do in the house: climb on the furniture, peek inside his crazy cupboards — and even play the piano.
+Inside the house, the things kids can do all the things they aren't supposed to do indoors: climb on the furniture, peek inside his crazy cupboards — and even play the piano.

 Outside, adults can take a rest in a shady area while the kids burn off their energy in the garden.
 It's filled with popcorn stalks, spinning flowers, carved pumpkins, and bell peppers that are real bells.

 The playhouse is an excellent place to take the youngsters to let them run around.
 Adults like it better than some of the other houses in Toontown for its combination of details and things for their kids to do.
 The fact that it never has a line is a plus, especially if an impatient child is tugging on you, saying they want to do something instead of standing in lines.

 What You Need to Know About Goofy's Playhouse at Disneyland

 - Fun Factor: Medium to low

 - Accessibility: You can stay in your wheelchair or ECV while touring the house.
 Use the main entrance.
 More about visiting Disneyland in a wheelchair or ECV